araobp/odl-app/doc/CHAPTER2.md

     [Your networking equipment]   [Your networking equipment]
 ```
 Network partition (split-brain case) causes data conflict (out of sync) between MD-SAL and your SDN controller or MD-SAL and networking equipment, and that is something we have to take into account seriously.

+If you use OpenDaylight as OpenFlow Controller, you don't need to consider the problem above, because all the flows on the swich are stateless (ephemeral).